cshuler/ASPA-UH_Integrated_Modeling_Framework/ArcPy_environment_note.md

 Apologies to non-arc users...

+The other functionality in this project can all be accessed through the pyhon modules specified in "environment.yml"

 On my computer jupyter notebooks need to be run by opening an arcgis command prompt, navagating to the appropriate drive letter (E:) then using the command > ipython notebook to start the jupyter instance.